cyrozap/mediatek-lte-baseband-re/General-Notes.md

 * AICE: Andes ICE.
 This is a JTAG adapter/"In-Circuit Emulator" made by Andes Technology.
+* C2CRF: "Coresonic to Cortex-R(4)F"?
+"Core to Core RF"?
+Related to access between the CR4 and the Coresonic core, meant for debugging.
 * CCCI: Cross Core Communication Interface.
 This is the memory/DMA interface through which the AP and the BP communicate.
 * CONN: "Connectivity", usually refers to the connectivity subsystem.
 The